Snd Retune Season

 ex) C#4 Harmonics Tuning = Tonic C#4: 277.18Hz, Octave C#5: 554.37Hz, 5th G#5: 830.61Hz

 Even a new instrument that is well-tuned will gradually become out of tune due to long-term playing, the influence of temperature/humidity, or external shocks.
 Due to the nature of the handpan, even if only one pitch is out of tune, it sounds as if a certain harmony is broken, making it uncomfortable for playing and listening.

 Therefore, depending on the frequency of use, it is important to have regular retune at least once a 6th month or a year to manage the tuning condition, and professional musicians sometimes receive retunes before important recordings or performances.

 In addition, the process of purchasing a new instrument, playing it, and receiving a retune is repeated, then the sound of handpan becomes softer and deeper, which is described as ‘the sound ripens‘.
 Depending on how ripe the sound is, it becomes the basis for setting the price of a used instrument high, and accumulated retune records prove the value of an instrument.

-Therefore, building up a good retune record of your instrument will be a way to increase the value of your instrument.
+Therefore, building up the good retune record of your instrument will be a way to increase the value of your instrument.